 The Customer is independent from that of LPC and nothing contained herein shall be construed to imply a partnership, joint venture, principal and agent, or employer and employee relationship between the parties.

 10.1 Customer recognizes that LPC may enter into agreements with third parties to perform all or part of its obligations hereunder and that references herein to LPC include, where applicable, its agents and independent contractors.

 10.2 LPC shall own and maintain the wiring external to the premises with the Services, the Optical Network Terminal and any other equipment necessary to provide the Services.
 Notwithstanding the foregoing, Customer shall be responsible for damages and repairs to any such equipment caused by Customer’s acts or omissions.
-Upon cancellation or termination of the Services, Customer shall return the equipment to LPC at 1100 South Sherman Street, Longmont, CO.
+Upon cancellation or termination of the Services, Customer shall return the equipment within seven (7) days to LPC at 1100 South Sherman Street, Longmont, CO.